Study comparing Lutetium (177Lu) Vipivotid-Tetraxetan (AAA617) with observation in PSMA-positive oligometastatic prostate cancer.

 (reader) in determination of CI positivity.
 Two different readers will be

-involved, one reader for PSMA PET scan and one reader for CI: Reader will be
+involved, one reader for PSMA PET/CT scan and one reader for CI: Reader will be

 blinded to PSMA PET scan results while reading CI scans.
 Reader should not